 - Girl students can get a concession of 0.5% on the standard interest rate applicable to the loan

-Note: Students belonging to families with annual gross income of Rs.
+Note: Students belonging to families with an annual gross income of Rs.
 4.5 lakh or less are eligible for interest subsidy under CSIS scheme.
 If you are interested, you can check out our Central Sector Interest Subsidy page.

 - The loan amount for IBA Model Education Loans is repayable in equated monthly instalments up to a period of 15 years after the end of the moratorium period